themohitnair/xivvy/README.md

 * `fastapi`
 * `orjson`

-You can run the init.sh script-:
+To create a virtual environment within the project directory and install all dependencies in `requirements.txt`, you can run the init.sh script:

 ```bash
 #!/usr/bin/bash